sim7234/Portfolio/README.md

 ## [Signal In Progress](https://github.com/sim7234/Portfolio/blob/main/Signal%20In%20Progress.md) <-- Click to learn more!
-Signal In Progress is a 3D Horror game where the player is stuck in an abandoned labratory with lurking monsters that's trying to get in.
+Signal In Progress is a 3D Horror game where the player is stuck in an abandoned laboratory with lurking monsters that's trying to get in.

 Prioritize one of three minigames to survive.